Ostwald process header image

 NH3(s) + H2O(g) NH4OH(aq)

-Obtaining large amounts of ammonium hydroxide will be straight forward.
-Ammonia is readily obtained from the Haber process.
+Obtaining large amounts of ammonium hydroxide should therefore be straight forward since ammonia gas is readily available; it can be obtained in large quantities from the Haber process.
 The other reactant; nitric acid is also obtained thanks to the Haber process.
-Recall that to make an acid a non-metal oxide is dissolved in water e.g.

 Non-metal oxide + wateracid